motou/magento2-store-locator-stockists-extension/README.md

 $ php bin/magento setup:static-content:deploy
 ```

-Or you can download this zip file and drop it into your app folder and then run the last 2 commands above.
+Or you can download this zip file, drop it into your app folder, copy the contents of src folder into the main folder and then run the last 2 commands above.

 It requires magento 2.1 or above, php7 (for php5.6 use v.1.0.6).